Ask Premier Dental Center if our services are right for youMake an Appointment

-Experience high anxiety due to fear or low tolerance to pain - it can help to prevent or address dental phobias (fear of the dentist);
+- Experience high anxiety due to fear or low tolerance to pain - it can help to prevent or address dental phobias (fear of the dentist);

-Have an allergy to local aesthetic or for whom local anesthetic is not effective in pain control;
+- Have an allergy to local aesthetic or for whom local anesthetic is not effective in pain control;

-Require complex or invasive dental procedures, or dental procedures that would otherwise require multiple visits if performed without sedation;
+- Require complex or invasive oral surgery procedures, or oral surgery procedures that would otherwise require multiple visits if performed without sedation;

-Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;
+- Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-Are unable to remain still during the dental treatment (due to a mental or physical disability);
+- Are unable to remain still during the dental treatment (due to a mental or physical disability).

 If you're planning to "be asleep" or "be sedated" for your oral surgery, keep in mind that the effects of general anesthesia may take several hours to wear off.
 Plan ahead: Oral surgeons typically require patients to have an adult drive them home and to stay with them for several hours after the procedure.